netlify/staticgen/source/making-of.md

 ## High level overview

-Each time we run a build of staticgen.com, Middleman will follow the following steps:
+Each time Netlify runs a build of staticgen.com, Middleman will follow the following steps:

 1. Get the list of projects from markdown files in the `/projects` folder
 2. Load the archive from the Gist
 3. Iterate through each project and add current stats from the Github API + historical data from archive
 4. Generate all pages
 5. Store the updated Gist archive

-6. Deploy the `/build` folder to BitBalloon
+Then Netlify deploys the resulting `/build` directory

 ## Nitty Gritty Details